-5 Average exvessel revenues per pound were calculated as total exvessel revenues divided by total landings recorded in each port area and gear sector during 2013, the most recent of the 11 years in the data series used.
+&lt;sup>5 Average exvessel revenues per pound were calculated as total exvessel revenues divided by total landings recorded in each port area and gear sector during 2013, the most recent of the 11 years in the data series used.

 Table 4-10 summarizes the data and assumptions used to project landings of blackgill rockfish and other SSRF species under the sector reallocation alternatives.
-In general, for alternatives that specified sector allocations for either or both blackgill rockfish and combined other SSRF species (Alternatives 2, 3 and 4), landings were distributed to sectors and ports in proportion to the average 2003-2013 distribution of trawl and non-trawl landings by port for each species group.
-In cases where overall sector allocations were specified only for the total SSRF complex and not for the component parts (No Action and Alternative 1), landings for the SSRF complex as a whole were distributed based on the average 2003-2013 distribution of trawl and non-trawl scene port.
+In general, for alternatives that specified sector allocations for either or both blackgill rockfish and combined other SSRF species (Alternatives 1 and 2), landings were distributed to sectors and port areas in proportion to the average 2003-2013 distribution of trawl and non-trawl landings by port for each species group.
+In the case of the No Action alternative, where overall sector allocations were specified only for the total SSRF complex and not for the component parts, landings for the SSRF complex as a whole were distributed based on the average 2003-2013 distribution of trawl and non-trawl SSRF complex landings by port.

 Projected total landings were controlled so as not to exceed the ACLs and to maintain the sector allocations specified under each alternative.
 Average attainment ratios, or estimates of the portion of the sector allocations that would be harvested and landed, were also applied equally under each alternative.
-Consequently projected total coastwide landings for each of the two component species groups are identical under each alternative.
+Consequently projected total landings for each of the two component species groups are identical under each alternative.
 Therefore, differences between impacts projected under the alternatives are solely due to projected redistributions of blackgill rockfish or other SSRF catch between fisheries sectors, which in turn affects the distribution of landings of the two species groups by port area.
-For purposes of this analysis it was assumed there were no differential impacts between the alternatives on landings of any non-SSRF species, such as sablefish.
+For purposes of this analysis it was assumed there were no differential impacts between the alternatives on landings of any non-SSRF species, such as sablefish, thornyheads or petrale sole.

-Table 4-11 shows the resulting projections of SSRF landings by species, port area and gear sector under the sector reallocation alternatives.
+Table 4-11 shows the resulting projections of SSRF landings by species group, port area and gear sector under the sector reallocation alternatives.

-Average 2013 exvessel prices in

-Table 4-9 were applied to projected landings weights by port area and sector in Table 4-11 to generate estimated exvessel revenues under the alternatives6.
+Average 2013 exvessel prices were applied to the projected landings weights by port area and sector in Table 4-11 to generate estimated exvessel revenues under the alternatives.
 These results are summarized in Table 4-12.

-Finally, income impacts by port area under the sector reallocation alternatives were estimated using average income coefficients for trawl and non-trawl groundfish landings and associated shorebased processing activity by port area7.
-These results are summarized in Table 4-13 as the difference in estimated income impacts under each action alternative compared with No Action8.
-A few patterns can clearly be seen in this table.
-Alternative 1 has the largest (and only) overall net positive impact among the action alternatives (+\$81 thousand), resulting from a redistribution of landings revenue from the northern port areas to the southern port areas.
-Alternatives 2 and 4 show the largest net negative overall impacts (-\$121 thousand and -\$117 thousand, respectively), resulting from landings revenues being redistributed from the southern port areas to the northern ones.
-Alternative 3 shows the smallest overall net negative impact among the alternatives (-\$99 thousand) due to a more mixed pattern of shifting landings revenue between northern and southern port areas.
+Finally, personal income impacts by port area under the sector reallocation alternatives were estimated using average income coefficients for trawl and non-trawl groundfish landings and associated shorebased processing activity by port area.
+These results are summarized in Table 4-13 as the difference in estimated income impacts under each action alternative compared with No Action.
+Under No Action an estimated total of \$1.4 million in total personal income impacts is projected from landings of SSRF species.
+Both action alternatives project some redistribution of activity generally from southern port areas to northern port areas in the region and have overall net negative income impacts compared with No Action.
+Alternative 1 has a slightly larger overall net negative impact (-\$121 thousand), resulting from a redistribution of landings revenue from southern port areas to the northern port areas.
+Alternative 2 shows a somewhat smaller overall net negative impact (-\$99 thousand) due to a more mixed pattern of shifting landings revenue between northern and southern port areas.
 Again, for this analysis it was assumed there were no differential impacts on landings or revenues for any non-SSRF species between the alternatives.